discernus/research/MVA/experiment_1/cff_v4_mva.md

       The output MUST be a valid JSON object that implements the framework's evidence requirements.

+IMPORTANT: Your response MUST be a single, valid JSON object and nothing else.
+Do not include any text, explanations, or markdown code fences before or after the JSON object.
+---
   motivational:
     description: "Scores the four core cohesion axes plus the Goal axis, assessing behavioral orientation."
     analysis_prompt: |